-Nesta's Data Science Practice uses analytical, data and technology skills to solve problems, test solutions, and drive Nesta’s mission forward.
-We bring deep expertise in data science methods and cutting-edge artificial intelligence (AI) techniques.
+We use analytical, data and technology skills to solve problems, test solutions, and drive Nesta’s missions forward.

-We are a team of data scientists, engineers and programme managers motivated by a shared purpose to use data science for societal good.
+We have a range of expert data scientists, engineers and programme managers motivated by a shared purpose to use data science for societal good.

 We’re utilising complex nutritional and social trend data to identify the changes in our food environment that would make the biggest impact for reducing the number of people living with obesity in the UK.